jessicarush/react-notes/ajax.md

 ## Passing headers

-If you need to pass a header along with your axious request, it would look like this:
+If you need to pass a header along with your axios request, it would look like this:

 ```javascript
 async componentDidMount() {